sockeqwe/website-old/_posts/2016-04-26-java-mixins.md

 My general advice about inheritance:

-> inheritance doesn't scale well!
+> Inheritance doesn't scale well!
 Use inheritance for inheriting properties but not for inheriting functionality!
+Mixins are better suited for "inheriting" functionality.